 3.6 Lighting Effects in Photoshop

-In this lesson, you will learn how to light and shade a person or object to better fit their environment using adjustment layers, layer masks, and layer modes.
+In this lesson, you will learn how to how to match lighting in photoshop to make the scene look realistic.
+We'll look at how to light and shade a person or object to better fit their environment using adjustment layers, layer masks, and layer modes.
 You will also learn how to blend shadows and lighting using Photoshop's Blend If settings.

 1.Introduction2 lessons, 06:20